diku-dk/futhark/docs/language-overview.rst

 with a letter, followed by any number of letters, digits and underscores.
 Numeric, string and character literals use the same notation as Haskell (which is very similar to C), including all escape characters.
-Comments are indicated with ``//`` and span to end of line.
+Comments are indicated with ``--`` and span to end of line.
+Block comments are not presently supported.

 First-order Futhark
 -------------------